 - Fill out an online application form.

-- Complete a DBS check.
-An Enhanced Disclosure and Barring Service (DBS) check is compulsory and is carried out by Dorset Council after you have attended your pre-arranged meeting at County Hall.
+- Get a clear enhanced DBS check.
+An Enhanced Disclosure and Barring Service (DBS) check is compulsory and is carried out by us at Dorset Council.
+This happens after you've attended your pre-arranged online meeting.

 - Complete the Chaperone's online training course.

 You should not apply any earlier than 8 weeks before the first performance date.
 To complete the form, you will need: